Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 We now use traces of semisimple elements of orders at most $6$ to see which sums of projectives and a $5$ are conspicuous, finding two, namely

-The first fixes a line on $\Vmin$ but does not have a trivial summand, hence lies inside a $D_5$-parabolic, acting on $\Vmin$ uniserially as $10/16/1$, and the image of $H$ inside the $D_5$-Levi must act as $1/9$ on the $10$, not allowed since this is a self-dual module.
-Thus the first case does not exist, and $H$ must be the second.
+The first stabilizes a line on $M(E_6)$ but does not have a trivial summand, hence lies inside a $D_5$-parabolic subgroup, acting on $M(E_6)$ uniserially as $10/16/1$, and the image of $H$ inside the $D_5$-Levi subgroup must act as $1/9$ on $M(D_5)$, which is not possible as $M(D_5)$ is a self-dual module.
+Thus the first case does not exist, and $M(E_6)\downarrow_H$ must be the second.